OKX Wallet Review 2026

 NFT support is included, which means you can view, send, and receive NFTs directly within OKX Wallet.
 The NFT gallery shows your collection with previews, and sending NFTs works just like sending tokens.
 If you are active in the NFT space, having this built into your primary wallet saves you from needing a separate app.

-One thing I always check is how well a wallet handles new token additions.
+An important consideration is how well a wallet handles new token additions.
 With OKX Wallet, recognized tokens on supported chains appear automatically in your balance.
 For lesser-known tokens, you can add them manually using the contract address.
 The process is painless, though it would be nice if the token database was more comprehensive out of the box.

 Cross-chain considerations are increasingly important in 2026.
 If you hold assets across multiple ecosystems, you need a wallet that either supports all of them or plays well with bridges.
 OKX Wallet's chain coverage dictates your options here.
 For assets on unsupported chains, you will need a secondary wallet, which adds complexity to your setup but is a reality for most multi-chain users.
 The ideal solution is to pick a primary wallet for your main holdings and use chain-specific wallets for smaller positions on niche networks.